coolprobn/prabinpoudel.com.np/src/posts/articles/action-mailbox-with-postfix-part-1.md

 comments: true
 ---

+_NOTE_: This article was first posted on <a href="https://thedevpost.com/blog/setup-action-mailbox-with-postfix-part-1/" rel="canonical" target="_blank">The Dev Post.</a>

 This is the first part of a 2 series tutorial to setup action mailbox with postfix.
 In this part, we will implement action mailbox with postfix and test in development.

 If you are only looking to configure postfix in production server to pipe emails, you can read the second part <a href="/articles/action-mailbox-with-postfix-part-2/">here</a>.